fyne-io/developer.fyne.io/index.md

 1. Install Gcc
 1. `go get fyne.io/fyne/v2`

 For more details including the exact commands for your operating system see the [getting started](/started/) page.

 ## Diving Right In

-To explore more detailed topics you can check out our growing list of [tutorials](/tutorial/).
+To explore more detailed topics you can check out the [explore](/explore/) section of this site.
 If you would like to request addditional examples or some support for your project you can [get in touch](https://fyne.io/support/).